 Features

-- Display toasts from native code.
+• Display toasts from native Java code.

-- Configurable default duration (Short/Long).
+• Configurable default duration (short or long).

 Setup & Initialization

-During initialization (`initialize` method), the plugin:
+During initialization, the plugin:

-1. Stores the `Activity` context.
+1. Stores the Activity and WebView context.

 Usage